P站视频

 Living as a Cancer of Unknown Primary Survivor

 For other people, the cancer might never go away completely.
-Some people may get regular treatment with chemotherapy or targeted therapy or other treatments to try and help keep the cancer in check.
+Some people may get regular treatment with chemotherapy or targeted therapy or other treatments to try and help control the cancer and its side effects.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 Life after CUP means returning to some familiar things and making some new choices.